 Community & Culture: Personal Engagement, Human Connection

 It is not enough for Great Hearts Online students to be academically engaged in school.
 Opportunities must also be present for social and emotional engagement with teachers and peers.
-Part of this will be satisfied by daily, synchronous video lessons and classes, but schools will also create new forms of online community to keep students connected to each other and to their school.
-Class celebrations, themed social events, school assemblies, and other activities will be created to complement the plan for Great Hearts Online.
+Part of this is satisfied by daily, synchronous video lessons and classes, but schools also create new forms of online community to keep students connected to each other and to their school.
+Class celebrations, themed social events, school assemblies, and other activities are created to complement the plan for Great Hearts Online.

 - Regular schedule of daily activities

 - Daily video lessons, assignments, classes, and support

 - Daily video engagement with teachers and peers